NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/25_MAJ.md

 ## MAJ: Adverb_conjunctive (접속 부사)

 ### Definition
-MAJ refers to adverbs that connect clauses, sentences, or larger discourse segments.
+MAJ refers to an adverb that connects clauses, sentences, or larger discourse segments.

 ---